mrotteveel/jaybird-fbclient/README.md

 </dependencies>
 ```

-When connecting, you can now use the native protocol without having fbclient on
+You can now use the native protocol without having fbclient on the library path:
-your classpath:

 ```java
 public class Example {